arookas/ssc/readme.md

 ## Summary

-_ssc_ is a basic, work-in-progress compiler for SunScript.
+_ssc_ is a work-in-progress compiler for SunScript.
 It supports all of the byte-code functionality of Super Mario Sunshine's SPC interpreter.
-The compiler compiles to the SPC binary format (.sb files) used by Super Mario Sunshine.
+The compiler can compile to the SPC binary format (.sb files) used by Super Mario Sunshine, allowing for completely new and custom scripts.

 This program utilizes the [Grammatica](http://grammatica.percederberg.net/) library to generate an LL(k) parser using a grammar syntax file.